itay-nakash/X-for-Reserach/README.md

 2. **Follow Relevant Researchers**
    - Once your profile is set up with a professional image and bio, follow researchers in your field.
    - Check followers of teammates or lab members for additional connections.
 Many will follow you back, enriching your feed and professional network.
+1. Unfollow!
+If you see unvaluable things in your feed, be rutheless, the feed is not a oneway street, let the algorithm know what you want to see, remove people you do not want to see, (block them if they keep popping up, or unfollow those that reshare their content).

 ## Get Exposure